Written by

 Severe or ongoing symptoms need a doctor’s check-up.
 If your symptoms get worse or you notice other worrying signs, get medical help.
 White sputum can mean you have a health issue that needs to be found and treated.

-Some health problems can be handled on your own, but others need a doctor right away.
+You can manage some health problems independently, but others require immediate medical attention.
 We aim to provide top-notch healthcare and support for patients from around the world.
 If you’re not sure about your symptoms or have health worries, talk to a doctor.

 FAQ